Eastern Saline Wetlands

 Eastern Saline Wetlands were once estimated to be in excess of 20,000 acres.
 Now less than 4,000 acres remain and many of these are degraded.
 These wetlands form a regionally unique wetlands complex located in floodplain swales and depressions within the Salt Creek, Little Salt Creek, and Rock Creek drainages in Lancaster and southern Saunders counties in Nebraska.

 In 2003, a group of state and local agencies joined forces to establish the Saline Wetlands Conservation Partnership which has established an implementation plan to address the preservation of this special land and the needs of the community.
-There must be cooperation between landowners, conservation interest and governmental agencies in order to continue to sustain the saline wetlands in Nebraska.
+There must be cooperation between landowners, conservation interest, and governmental agencies in order to continue to sustain the saline wetlands in Nebraska.

 Visit the Wetlands

-Saline wetland areas are open to the public.
+The saline wetland areas are open to the public.
 Conservation easements are privately owned and can only be accessed with permission of the landowner.

 Come out and visit the Saline Wetland Areas

 One of the best known functions of wetlands is to provide a habitat for birds.
 Wetlands are important bird habitats, and birds use them for breeding, nesting, and rearing young.
 Birds also use wetlands as a source of drinking water and for feeding, resting, shelter, and social interactions.
 A favorite activity during spring for these areas is “Bird Watching.”
 Migrating birds and Shorebirds will stop at saline wetlands in Lancaster County during April and May to rest and eat before heading north to nest and raise their young.
-Learn more about important bird areas and view the Bird Survey Data.

 As summer approaches, the saline wetlands will begin to dry out.
 The colors of spring will fade and small animals and birds will be more difficult to find as they venture deeper into vegetated areas.